-Registered Offerings
+Registered Offering

 From time to time, we evaluate opportunities to provide liquidity to our pre-IPO owners.
-In June 2020 (the "June 2020 Offering"), September 2020 (the "September 2020 Offering") and March 2021 (the "March 2021 Offering", and collectively with the June 2020 Offering and September 2020 Offering, the "Offerings"), we conducted registered offerings of our Class A common stock for this purpose and permitted certain Class A holders to participate alongside us as selling stockholders.
-We used all of the net proceeds received from our sale of Class A common stock in these Offerings to settle in cash exchanges of Class B and Class C units of HLA.
+In September 2021 (the "September 2021 Offering"), we conducted a registered offering of our Class A common stock for this purpose and permitted certain Class A holders to participate alongside us as selling stockholders.
+We and the selling stockholders sold an aggregate of 950,751 shares of Class A common stock at a price of \$84.15 per share.
+The shares sold consisted of 73,351 shares held by the selling stockholders and 877,400 shares newly issued by us.
+We received approximately \$73.8 million in net proceeds from the sale of our shares, which we used to settle exchanges of a total of 695,505 Class B units and 181,895 Class C units at the per-share price.
 In connection with the exchange of the Class B units, we also repurchased for par value and canceled a corresponding number of shares of Class B common stock.
 We did not receive any proceeds from the sale of shares by the selling stockholders.